ftrbrum/kickstarter-analysis/README.md

 Plays with a low fundraisng goal have a higher percentage of succeeding in their goals, while plays with a high fundraising goal have a lower percentage of succeding.

+### Challenges and Difficulties Encountered

-### The data needed to be sorted to make the information clear.
+The data needed to be sorted to make the information clear.
 Some categories of information were grouped together.

 ## Results
 - From the information collected, I conclude that the the best time frame to launch a play is during the months of May, June and July.
 I also conclude that May, June and July also have the most launch dates.